The Power of a Family Vision in a Distracted World

-I recently took my parents through an exercise to create a vision for their family.
-Whilst myself and my older sibling are very much leaders in our own families, my younger sibling is mentally disabled and is heavily dependant upon my parents.
-Up until now my parents have been managing the day to day – getting by and dealing with whatever comes up next.
-However, this is the first time in 40 years they have stepped back and been able to articulate their vision for my brother.
+I recently guided my own parents through an exercise to create a vision for our family.
+While my older sibling and I lead our own families, my younger brother has a mental disability and is highly dependent on my parents.
+For decades, they’ve simply been managing — responding to what each day demanded.
+But this was the first time in 40 years they stepped back to articulate a vision for him.

 What is your family vision?